 Enjoy wine tasting, the outdoors, and art at Barnsdall Art Park

-Explore Yayoi Kusama’s Infinity Mirrors Exhibit and take a peak into infinity
+Explore Yayoi Kusama’s Infinity Mirrors Exhibit and take a peak into the infinity

 Explore the LACMA (Los Angeles County Museum of Art), and walk the grounds